 The most memorable is the artist Cesar Manrique’s home, built into the boulders in a lava field.
 He is Lanzarote’s favourite son and his works abound around the island.
 I like them.
 The ground floor of his extraordinary house is an exhibition space with works by some of his contemporaries, including, impressively, Picasso, but the architecture steals the show with views of volcanic cones artfully framed by huge windows.
 Basalt steps lead to turquoise pools and five lava bubbles linked by passages in the volcanic rock.

 The islands are famously volcanic and Timanfaya National Park’s rocky landscape is suitably lunar and grandly impressive.
 We have to abandon the car and take a small bus tour here to see the extraordinary striated rock formations.
 The focal point of this vast black landscape is the Islote de Hilario volcano.
-There are distant volcanic islands to admire too form the summit, where there is a restaurant designed by (guess who), Manrique.
-The food is cooked on a grill using heat coming up from inside the volcano.
+Most of the spectacular sights resulted from eruptions in the 1730s.
+There are distant volcanic islands to admire too from the summit, where there is a restaurant designed by (guess who), Manrique.
+The food is cooked on a grill, using heat coming up from inside the volcano.

 The little town of Teguise was the original capital of Lanzarote and it has colonial buildings, cobbled streets, plazas, convents and windmills galore.